sftcd/happykey/README.md

 ## Recent Changes

+- 20020906: these changes are now merged into master, so this branch is done with probably

 - 202200902: new API seal/open working, with export APIs, and more test vectors, ECH interop to be checked again